ibahadiraltun/RankCorrelation/README.md

 -d1: it is path to first run-results folder.\
 -d2: it is path to second run-results folder.\
 Note!: For both -d1 and -d2, referenced folders must contains run-results with query by query format.
 If you are using trec_eval to evaluate, just simply add -q to your command.\
--a: it is alpha argument mentioned in the paper.\
+-a: the alpha argument mentioned in the paper.\
--b: it is beta argument mentioned in the paper.\
+-b: the beta argument mentioned in the paper.\
 Note!: in any case of non-given alpha and beta, program will consider them as zero.\
 -h: it is true if you want to find correlation using head-weighted version.
-False, otherwise.\
+False, otherwise.

 ```bash
 python srank.py -d1 path_to_first_run_results -d2 path_to_second_run_results -a alpha -b beta -h flag